joaomlourenco/novathesis/README.md

 	* Either load it in your favorite [LaTeX text editor](https://en.wikipedia.org/wiki/Comparison_of_TeX_editors) or compile it in the terminal with
 <kbd>latexmk -pdf template</kbd>.
 	* If Murphy is elsewhere, LaTeX will create the file “*template.pdf*”, which you may open with your favorite PDF viewer.
-4. Edit “*template.tex*”:
+4. Edit the files in the “*Config*” folder:
-	* Select your School, main text language, bibliography style, etc…
-	* Fill in your name, thesis title, etc…
+    * “*1_novathesis.tex*” — configure the document type, your school, etc
+    * “*2_biblatex.tex*” — configure the bibliography
+    * “*3a_degree_phd.tex*” — if you are writing a PhD thesis configure your degree here
+    * “*3b_degree_msc.tex*” — if you are writing a MSc dissertation configure your degree here
+    * “*3c_degree_other.tex*” — otherwise configure your document type here
+    * “*4_department.tex*” — configure your Department name here
+    * “*5_cover.tex*” — configure cover contents here (e.g., author's name, thesis/dissertation title, etc)
-	* Name the (separate) files containing the abstracts, chapters, appendices, annexes, etc…
+    * “*6_files.tex*” — add here the the  files for chapters, appendices, annexes, etc…
+    * “*7_packages.tex*” — add here your additional packages and commands
+    * “*8_list_of.tex*” — configure which lists should be printed (table of contents, list of figures, etc)
 5. Recompile de document:
 	* See 3. above.
 6. You're done with a beautifully formatted thesis/dissertation! 😃